 - 1. Log into your switch management page (see "Access your switch management page" on page 7). - 2.
-Click on Tools, click on Configuration File Backup/Restore, and click on via TFTP. - 3.
+Click on Tools, click on Configuration and click on Backup/Restore, under via TFTP. - 3.
 Make sure your TFTP server is running and note the IP address of your server and firmware file name.
 The TFTP server should be in the same IP subnet as the switch. - 4.
 Review the settings.
 Click Backup to save the configuration file (config.bin) to your local hard drive on your TFTP server root directory. - TFTP Server IP: Enter the IP address of your TFTP server. - Config File Name: Enter the configuration file name for the backup.
 (Default: config.bin)